 The IOX is further expandable and up to five can be connected in series to one GO device, also called a daisy-chain.
 If a fleet requires multiple IOX, each supports expandability using the in-line port with a termination shunt inserted upon shipment.
 Once the termination shunt is removed and the secondary port exposed, additional IOX can be connected to a total of five together on one device.
 Essentially, fleets are getting six devices working independently as well as together to deliver a wide range of information to the equally powerful myGeotab web application.

 Fleets that measure a number of different metrics for their vehicles, or ones that use third-party products from which data is recorded, can benefit from the use of the IOX-CAN.
-The IOX-CAN will allow fleets to record data from unique hardware and transmit that data to MyGeotab.
+The IOX-CAN will allow fleets to gather information from unique hardware and transmit it to MyGeotab.

-Geotab also uses this IOX to support partner integrations, such as Mobileye for Driver Distraction Systems and Valor for Reefer Monitoring (Temperature Monitoring) and TPMS (Tire Pressure Monitoring Systems).
+Geotab also uses this IOX to support partner integrations, such as driver distraction systems or TPMS (Tire Pressure Monitoring Systems).

 Another useful IOX Expander is IOX-BUZZ, which is an external buzzer for the GO device that increases the volume of the device beeper so that a driver can hear audible alerts over loud engine vehicles.
 The buzzer will sound when driver feedback or rule based audible feedback is configured in MyGeotab.